 Term Life Insurance

 A level term life insurance policy covers you for a set period of time, like 10 or 20 years.
 During that time, you pay regular premiums.
 When the term is up, so is your coverage.
 This can be beneficial if you are relatively young and healthy but want to lock in lower rates now while you’re still in your prime.
-Get a free quote for term life insurance.

 Whole Life Insurance

 A whole life insurance policy is a type of permanent insurance designed to cover you for life.
 Even if you develop a health issue, like HIV, your premiums will still stay the same.
 Some whole life policies also let you take out loans against the face value of the policy or borrow money from it tax-free (known as taking cash value).
-Get a free quote for whole life insurance.

 Life Insurance Tests for HIV